 The screenshots and steps given in this guide are from Windows 11, but the methods discussed are valid for both Windows 11 and 10.

-You can enable or disable Taskbar transparency by toggling a simple switch from the Settings app in Windows:
+You can enable or disable taskbar transparency by toggling a simple switch from the Settings app in Windows.
+Here is how:

 Settings app >> Personalization >> Colors

-You will immediately notice that the Taskbar will now become translucent. if you wish to switch off the feature, simply toggle the slider again.
+You will immediately notice that the taskbar will now become translucent.
+If you wish to switch off the feature, simply toggle the slider again into the Off position.